gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

 Forwarding from [::1]:8000 -> 80
 ```

-In another terminal we can verify that the application returns a response.
+In another terminal, we can verify that the application returns a response.

 ```bash
 curl http://localhost:8000/hello